 You may have heard selections from Petra's 2006 debut CD A Sweet Refrain on digital cable's Music Choice, where it regularly rotates on the "Singers & Swing" channel.
-This throwback to the classic vocal recordings of the 50's is a blend of duo, quartet, quintet, and tight two-horn sextet arrangements by bassist/arranger Joe Policastro.
+In a review, Los Angeles Jazz Scene critic Scott Yanow notes "a sweet voice, a straightforward delivery....one hears touches of Billie Holiday, Blossom Dearie, and Mildred Bailey in her phrasing, but not in the sound of her voice which is distinctive."
+This CD is a throwback to the classic vocal recordings of the 50's with a blend of duo, quartet, quintet, and tight two-horn sextet arrangements by bassist/arranger Joe Policastro.
 In 2012, these arrangements were recreated with the teaming of Petra and Andy with four Canadian musicians at Edmonton's famed Yardbird Suite.
-In a review of the CD, Los Angeles Jazz Scene critic Scott Yanow notes "a sweet voice, a straightforward delivery....one hears touches of Billie Holiday, Blossom Dearie, and Mildred Bailey in her phrasing, but not in the sound of her voice which is distinctive."
+In 2015, two songs from this CD were selected by famed Japanese jazz writer/historian/record producer Yasukuni Terashima to be included in the compilation CD "For Jazz Vocal Fans Only" on the Japanese label Disk Union. for Japanese label Disk Union's compilation CD "For Jazz Vocal Fans Only."

 Petra continues to play with Chicago's finest instrumentalists including Eric Schneider, Bobby Lewis, Art Davis, Larry Harris, Greg Fishman, Joe Adamik, Jeremy Kahn, Judy Roberts, Dennis Luxion, Phil Gratteau, Dan Delorenzo, Tom Bartlett, Mike Schlick, Bradley Williams, Ron Dewar, John Otto, Stewart Miller, and Don Stiernberg.» Early Years